Gary Redus: Texas Rangers

 Redus opted for free agency at the end of 1992, playing two injury-plagued seasons with the Texas Rangers before retiring at the end of the 1994 campaign.

 Personal life

-Redus and his wife have four children; daughters Lakesha, Manisha, and Nakosha, and a son, Gary II.
-In 2003, Redus was inducted to the sports hall of fame for Limestone County, Alabama.
+Redus and his wife have four children; daughters Lakesha, Manisha, and Nakosha, and a son, Gary II, who played basketball for the South Alabama Jaguars and is currently the head coach of the Rutgers women's basketball team In 2003, Redus was inducted to the sports hall of fame for Limestone County, Alabama.
 As of 2013, Redus lives in Decatur, Alabama.
 In 2017, Redus joined the coaching staff of the Montgomery Biscuits, a Double-A farm team for the Tampa Bay Rays.
 A 1989 news article noted that Redus had been fixing up a 1934 Chevrolet Coupe and a 1935 Ford Sedan over the prior winter.
 "It's my hobby," he remarked.
 "I love cars.
 I really love the old cars, rebuilding them and driving them."

-Gary Redus II played basketball at the University of South Alabama and was named an assistant coach for the Louisiana State women's basketball team on April 20, 2022.